Prof. Dr. Erdogan Madenci- University of Arizona, USA

 Prof. Dr. Harish Cherukuri- The University of North Carolina at Charlotte, USA

-Dr. Yile Hu- Shanghai Jia Tong University, China
+Assoc.
+Prof. Yile Hu- Shanghai Jia Tong University, China

-Dr. Akif Kutlu- Istanbul Technical University, Turkey
+Assoc.
+Prof. Akif Kutlu- Istanbul Technical University, Turkey